 However, each individual reader of a given book may interpret the story slightly differently, with varying emotions and projections as they continue to unfold the chapters.

 In a very similar manner, epigenetics would allow different interpretations of a fixed template (the book or genetic code) and result in different read-outs, dependent upon the variable conditions (nurture) under which this template is interrogated.

 If there’s one point I’d like you to retain from this definition, it is the relationship between nature and nurture that we spoke about and whether everything is genetically predetermined or whether environmental influences significantly impact who we are.
-Both nature and nurture—transposable elements and social behavior—shape life and our bodies, brains, and minds.Both nature and nurture play interwoven roles in shaping our lives, bodies, brains, and minds… Click To Tweet
+Both nature and nurture—transposable elements and social behavior—shape life and our bodies, brains, and minds.Both nature and nurture play interwoven roles in shaping our lives, bodies, brains, and minds more than we ever imagined Click To Tweet

 Both play much more interwoven roles than we ever imagined, and we are only now beginning to unravel them, if they can indeed be unraveled.
 For now we know that both are in play.

 We know that related individuals with the same DNA can be lightly or heavily influenced by environmental factors.
 In this chapter about life, I am limiting myself solely to physical influences.

 All the universal phenomena we’ve elaborated in previous chapters of Inventory are involved.
 For example, sojourns in space and especially prolonged habitation, such as on the International Space Station, affect the body; weather conditions like too much rain or not enough daylight affect melatonin and vitamin D production; drinking clean water or carbonated sugar products causes fat cells to decline or increase; and eating fresh, seasonal food or fast or processed foods in various proportions provides or deprives the body of vitamins and amino acids.